Helmy2/CleanEntry/README.md

   feature.

 - `:composeApp` - The shared Kotlin Multiplatform module.
-It contains all the shared code, including the domain and data layers, ViewModels, and the shared Compose UI.
+It contains all the shared code, including the domain and data layers, ViewModels, and the shared Compose UI for Android, Desktop, and Web (WasmJs).

 - `:iosApp` - The native iOS application.
 It is written primarily in SwiftUI and is responsible for the overall app structure, navigation, and hosting the shared Compose UI screens.